Form Designs can be used for a variety of reasons. Several of the most common uses are Compliance, Continuous Feedback and Performance Tracking.

-- Auto-Ignore - If the form is to be received by the employees at regular intervals setting an auto-ignore may be prudent to avoid employees that do not complete the form having multiple incomplete tasks on their profile.
+- Auto-Ignore - If the form is to be received by the employees at regular intervals setting an auto-ignore may be prudent to avoid employees that do not complete the form having multiple incomplete forms on their profile.

 - Completion Recipients - If the form is designed to trigger a feedback loop initiated by the employee's manager adding the supervisor as a completion recipient will email the responses to the manager and allow them to act where appropriate.

 - Callout Box: In any form design a callout box is a staple field that can be used to provide information regarding the key considerations mentioned above.

 - Key Metrics - If employee happiness is something you are interested in - tracking a rating field can help track this over time and will allow you to view averages at the end of your time period.

 - Text area: When requesting text responses choosing a text field will indicate that a short response is expected whereas the use of a text area field would denote the need for a more detailed answer.